Arroch35/HackUPC-DreamTrip/README.md

 ## Demo story

-Travel Mirror helps users discover travel by emotion, not just by destination.
+DreamTrip helps users discover travel by emotion, not just by destination.

 Instead of asking “Where do you want to go?”, it helps answer:
 - “What kind of trip fits how you feel?”